 Maybe he was right about the cause and effect of my court martial.
 I have complete faith that I’ll never know one way or another if that’s what got me to Vietnam.
 I don’t really care now because it doesn’t really matter, and I didn’t care then because I was too headstrong and rebellious to have considered the consequences.
 I’m not a Libra for nothing.
 I sought justice.
-I only wonder if I would make all the same decisions, the same way, all over again.

-So my first decision was to not remove the beads.
 What’s the deal with the beads, you wonder?
 They were simply one of the many ways I tried to retain some type of individuality amid all the mind numbing conformity of Army life.
 I wasn’t protesting the war.
 I simply was trying to hold onto some sense of my civilian self.

 Th beads became something of a cottage industry for me during those mostly non-eventful days of permanent party status at Ft.
 Bragg, NC.
 On weekend trips to New York, I’d pop into head shops and funky clothing and accessories stores like Azuma, to stock up on the tiny plastic beads.
 Back at the barracks, in my off hours, I’d string them and sell them to the guys for a couple of bucks each as necklaces or bracelets.
 Sometimes, I’d even embroider them on their jeans in simple patterns, like a horoscope sign.
 That usually cost more.